Qabb Ilyas

 Qabb Ilyas (قب إلياس; ALA-LC: Qab Ilyās / Lebanese Arabic: [ʔabbljes]) also spelled Kab Elias, Qab Elias, Qob Elias, Qoub Elias) is a municipality in Zahle District, in eastern Lebanon.
 Qabb Ilyas is 15 kilometers from Zahleh and 45 km from the Lebanese capital Beirut.
 Its average elevation above sea level is 950 meters (3,120 feet).
 Its area is approximately 32 km².
-Qabb Ilyas is the third largest city in the Beqaa Valley, after Zahleh and Baalbek in terms of area size and geography.
-The majority of the residents are Sunnis.
+Qabb Ilyas is the third largest city in the Beqaa Valley, after Zahleh and Baalbek in terms of area size.
+The majority of the residents are Sunni Muslims.

 Etymology

 According to the 19th-century Lebanese historian Haydar al-Shihabi, the town was originally called al-Muruj.
 Local tradition holds that the town's current name "Qabb Ilyas" is derived from Qabr Elias ("grave of Elias"), but was shortened over time to Qab Ilyas.
 Elias was an 8th-century muqaddam from Mount Lebanon, who was killed during a raid in the Beqaa Valley by the forces of the Abbasid governor of Damascus.